 © 2021 Epic Will, LLC.
 All Rights Reserved

 We stand behind our legally valid Wills.
 They have been created by attorneys with decades of estate planning experience.
-If you aren’t satisfied, we’ll issue you a full refund, some questions asked!
+If our product does not address your families needs, we’ll issue you a full refund, some questions asked!
+Please reference our Terms of Service for the complete refund policy.